ptomulik/puppet-apachex/README.md

 **Note**: on Debian we assume, that `apt` or `aptitude` provider is used to manage apache package.
 Other providers are not well supported.
-You should either set the default package provider to be `apt` or `aptitude` or or set `provider` parameter here appropriately.
+You should either set the default package provider to be `apt` or `aptitude` or set `provider` parameter here appropriately.
 Otherwise your manifests may stop working (the variables `$apachex::package::actual_name` and `$apachex::package::actual_version` may have incorrect values).